 Of course, we couldn’t just stay at the resort the entire time since we aren’t those kind of travelers, so we explored the downtown area and Mercado 28 one day.
 Mercado 28 is essentially a giant, indoor flea market with hundreds of vendors selling everything from clothing to hammocks to souvenirs.
 Be aware though, they are very pushy and if you don’t like to be harassed the entire time you are shopping, this isn’t the place for you.

 We also took a day trip to Isla Mujeres (see separate post) and it was awesome!
 I highly recommend going there for a day trip, renting a golf cart and exploring the island.
 It’s only 20 minutes by ferry (ferry terminal is a 5 minute walk from hotel) and very much worth the trip.
+Another great island to explore while in the area is Isla Holbox, a great family beach vacation destination in Mexico.

 Overall, we had a great trip and Milana had a blast with cousins.
 This was a totally new experience for us, since we aren’t used to spending this much time at a resort and eating the majority of meals there.
 I can’t say we’ll do it again, but we had a fun trip with family.